-Institutional efficiency can be partly defined by the relationship between educational expenditures and degree production, particularly the minimization of expenditures for a specific level of degree production without sacrificing quality.45 Although a simple cost-per-degree indicator is frequently used to assess efficiency, education and related expenditures can vary tremendously according to the types of degrees produced (e.g., certificates, bachelor's degrees, doctoral degrees), the disciplines represented (e.g., English, engineering), and other factors such as the student-faculty ratio.
+Institutional efficiency can be partly defined by the relationship between educational expenditures and degree production, particularly the minimization of expenditures for a specific level of degree production without sacrificing quality.
+Although a simple cost-per-degree indicator is frequently used to assess efficiency, education and related expenditures can vary tremendously according to the types of degrees produced (e.g., certificates, bachelor's degrees, doctoral degrees), the disciplines represented (e.g., English, engineering), and other factors such as the student-faculty ratio.
 The indicator in this report thus estimates whether educational expenditures are lower or higher than expected, given the institution's degree production profile as well as structural, demographic, and contextual attributes.
 Values below -.25 indicate that average educational expenditures are lower than expected, which may reflect a high level of institutional efficiency.
 Values above .25 indicate that educational expenditures are higher than expected, which may reflect either inefficiency or unmeasured investments associated with educational quality.
-Figure 18 indicates that the educational expenditures of public two-year and four-year institutions are lower than expected in South Dakota.
+Figure 18 indicates that the educational expenditures of public two-year institutions approximate the expected level in Minnesota, but the expenditures of public four-year institutions are higher than expected.